rsautter/GPA/README.md

 ### Compilation

-This code uses the Cython library, to improve the perfomence.
+This code uses the Cython library, to improve its performance.
 Go to the gpa Folder and type:

     python compile.py build_ext --inplace